9 things that happen to your breasts before, during and after breastfeeding

 Family writer - freelance

 Stephanie is former Acting Editor and Content Director at GoodToKnow.
-She is a first time mum to son Woody, who was born in November 2021 (and no, he doesn't share her surname!).
+She is also mum to son Woody (don't worry, they don't share a surname!), who was born in November 2021.
 As a journalist, Stephanie has over 17 years' of experience, and has worked as a digital editor and writer for brands including Stylist, Fit&Well, MSN and Woman&Home.